SourceFed: Group Nine Media merger and cancellation (2016–17)

+In late 2016, the newly formed media company Group Nine Media acquired SourceFed Studios's parent company Revision3 (which was renamed as Seeker) from Discovery Digital Networks.
+Seeker and SourceFed Studios were merged along with Thrillist, NowThis News, and The Dodo into Group Nine, which then decided to close the SourceFed Studios network.

 On March 20, 2017, the four hosts of SourceFed's primary channel at the time—Ava Gordy, Mike Falzone, Candace Carrizales, and Steven Suptic—released a video addressing the cancellation of SourceFed as well as its SourceFedNerd and People Be Like spinoffs.
 They also announced the schedule for the channel's final week; a podcast, a Comment Commentary episode, a usual white wall-styled video, and a live-streamed farewell video were announced for Tuesday, Wednesday, Thursday, and Friday, respectively.
 At the time, the SourceFed channel had amassed just over 1.7 million subscribers and 906 million video views in its run.
-The cancellation of the channel happened shortly after newly formed media company Group Nine Media acquired SourceFed Studios's parent company Revision3 (renamed as Seeker) from Discovery Digital Networks.
-Seeker and SourceFed Studios were merged along with Thrillist, NowThis News, and The Dodo into Group Nine, which then decided to close the SourceFed Studios network.
 DeFranco clarified on Twitter that he had no involvement with the decision to dissolve SourceFed Studios.

 The final Nerd and People Be Like videos were released on March 24, 2017.
 SourceFed's final video was also uploaded, which doubled as the intro for the channel's 6 hour final live stream.